-Note: International students please see the International Student Information page in the Dietetics Information Packet.
+Note: International students please see International Student Information page in the Dietetics Information Packet.

-What is a Coordinated Program?
+What is a coordinated program?

-In a Coordinated Program, students complete Supervised Practice Experience hours concurrently with the didactic classes (theory) portion of the program.
+In a coordinated program, students complete SPE hours concurrently with the didactic classes (theory) portion of the program.
 The CP length is two years.
 This differs from a didactic program, where students seek a dietetic internship after earning a degree.